jupyter/nbconvert/docs/source/execute_api.rst

 Execution arguments (traitlets)
 -------------------------------

-The arguments passed to :class:`ExecutePreprocessor` are configuration options called `traitlets <https://traitlets.readthedocs.io/en/stable>`_.
+The arguments passed to `ExecutePreprocessor` are configuration options called `traitlets <https://traitlets.readthedocs.io/en/stable>`_.
 There are many cool things about traitlets.
 For example, they enforce the input type, and they can be accessed/modified as